Friday, May 8, 2026

 The Greek word for shachah is "proskuneo" and it is also the most commonly used in the New Testament.
 This is probably why most people think that worship is a show or display of submission.
 It means to "bow down", "kneel down", "kiss the hand".
 I have found that many people forget that along with the outward action there should be an inward adoration of God.

 A key verse is Romans 12:1, "Therefore I urge you, brothers, on account of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God, which is your spiritual service of worship."
-Here "latreuo" (Greek) meaning "to serve" or "minister".
+Here "latreuo" (Greek) meaning "to serve" or "minister" is used.
 It highlights priestly service or spiritual service to God.

 The Hebrew version to "latreuo" is the verb "avad/abad" which is used about 290 times, to describe serving a master, tilling the ground, or worshipping God.
-There is a related noun "eved/ebed", meaning "servant," "slave," or "subject," appears an additional 800 + times.
+There is a related noun "eved/ebed", meaning "servant," "slave," or "subject," which appears an additional 800 plus times.
 The noun "avodah/abodah" meaning "service," "labor," or "work", occurs about 145 times.
-It is the most used in the Bible for worship.
+This meaning is the most used in the Bible for worship.

 "Yare" is also used and it is Hebrew for "fear" and "awe".
 It is great reverence for God's sovreignty and greatness.
 The Greek version would be "sabomai" indicating that it is a permanent show of devotion.

-No where in the Bible is worship does it say worship is to sing songs specifically.
+Nowhere in the Bible does it say worship is to sing songs specifically.
 In fact in Luke 3, John the Baptist charged the Pharisees who were the spiritual leaders of the Jews with not producing fruit;

 "Then John said to the crowds coming out to be baptized by him, “You brood of vipers, who warned you to flee from the coming wrath?
 Produce fruit, then, in keeping with repentance.
 And do not begin to say to yourselves, ‘We have Abraham as our father.’
 For I tell you that out of these stones God can raise up children for Abraham.
 The axe lies ready at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire.”"
 Luke 3:7-9